nuxt/website-v2/content/en/guides/directory-structure/components.md

 ### Example

-In this example we show a MountainsList component which can be seen in the components folder.
-This component uses fetch to fetch data from an API and takes advantage of `$fetchState.pending` to show a loading message when waiting for the data to load and `$fetchState.error` to show an error message if the component does not load.
+`components/MountainsList.vue` uses fetch to fetch data from an API and uses:

+- `$fetchState.pending` to show a loading message when waiting for the data to load.
+- `$fetchState.error` to show an error message if the component does not load.

 <app-modal>
   <code-sandbox  :src="csb_link"></code-sandbox>